 The reason why Salesforce and their accompanying suite of tools are so widely adopted is that they offer robust solutions that can be customized for every business.
 This also means that the tools are incredibly technical, which requires a specific skill set.

 It’s typically at this point when a Salesforce Partner is brought in, so they can share their expertise and guide organizations through the process—be it implementation, custom development, or even stronger reporting—without any of the typical bumps in the road that come from self-implementation.
-Before we get into the weeds, I have a story around self-implementation that is particularly relevant.

 A partner is a guide to help navigate the digital landscape